 The DivResource Experiment

 Major Research Questions:

-After some years of research in the weeded experimental communities, we now started to study the effects of our experimental treatments on community assembly after opening to colonization of new species.
+After some years of research in the weeded experimental communities, we started to study the effects of our experimental treatments on community assembly after opening to colonization of new species.
 In 2019, we divided each experimental plot into four split plots to keep a weeded control and test for different scenarios of spontaneous and enforced colonization.
+In 2024, we stopped the experimental treatments of nutrient addition and shading to study the recovery of the experimental plant communities.

+The DivResource Experiment